gregbell/hai/doc/manual.md

 When given a natural language prompt, **hai** sends it to the configured AI provider along with system information about the user's environment to ensure the generated commands are compatible with the user's system.
+It supports multiple shells including Bash, Zsh, Fish, and PowerShell.

 # OPTIONS